aurianevez/R-Master-Scocietal-Resilience/README.md

 This repo contain the R markdown and R files that I wrote during the first semester of the Research Master Scocietal Resilience at the Vrije Universiteit.

-- weekly assignment
+- Weekly assignment
 - Final assignment
-- midterm exam
+- Midterm exam